Summary of Main Sequence Life

 the outer core contracts too much, and the core becomes brighter than ever.

 What actually happens is a sort of compromise.
-Since the outer core is producing more energy than needed, the central core doesn't have to produce as much as it used to, to maintain the overall energy of the star.
-It still has to be brighter and hotter than the surrounding regions, so it still has to produce some energy; but it can get by with a somewhat reduced energy production, and a somewhat reduced contraction, so that the outer core doesn't have to contract so much, or become so bright.
+Since the outer core is producing more energy than needed, the central core doesn't have to produce as much as it originally did to maintain the overall energy of the star.
+It still has to be brighter and hotter than the surrounding regions, so it still has to produce some energy; but it can get by with a somewhat reduced energy production and a somewhat reduced contraction, so that the outer core doesn't have to contract too much or become too bright.
 And if the reduced energy production in the central core balanced the excess energy production in the outer core, the core as a whole might remain constant in brightness.
 But as in all circumstances in which we try to change the conditions inside a gaseous object, the brightness does not remain constant.
-Just as, if we tried to cool off a protostar, it would contract, compress its gases until they were hotter and denser than ever, and (for stars like the Sun) become brighter than ever, the contraction of the core caused by the poorer quality fuel not only overcomes the lower energy production that would otherwise have occurred, but increases the brightness of the star, as shown below.
+Just as, if we tried to cool off a protostar it would contract, compress its gases until they were hotter and denser than ever, and (for stars like the Sun) become brighter than ever, the contraction of the core caused by the poorer quality fuel not only overcomes the lower energy production that would otherwise have occurred, but increases the brightness of the star, as shown below.

 Summary, and Consequences for the Sun